jack0son/woke-dapp/@woke/wact/README.md

 # wAct - Woke Actor System

-wAct is a wrapper around [Nact](https://github.com/ncthbrt/nact) that provides message and actor structure conventions, common actor behaviour (like state machines), and supervision policies.
+wAct is a wrapper around [Nact](https://github.com/ncthbrt/nact) that provides message and actor structure, common actor behaviour (like state machines), and supervision policies.

-The actor model is useful in the functional paradigm as it clearly relegates all state mutations to the edge of the domain logic.
 Nact is a compact message-oriented middleware which facilitates message based communication between isolated entities called actors.
+The actor model is useful in the functional paradigm as it relegates all state mutations to the edge of the domain logic by using a sequential execution lifecycle within each actor.

 All credit to [Nick Cuthbert](https://github.com/ncthbrt) for the core of this package.